apocalyptech/snakebirdsolver/README.md

 Level Definition
 ================

-All Snakebird levels are included here, but for reference, here's what the level definition files look like.
+All Snakebird levels are included in the `levels` directory.
+For reference, here's what the level definition files look like.

 The level definition files are just plaintext, and start off with a few directives at the top.
 The directives are case-insensitive.

     Alg: DFS
     Alg: BFS